 Drs.
 Virginia Collier and Wayne Thomas are internationally known for their research on long-term school effectiveness for culturally and linguistically diverse students.
 Dr. Thomas is Professor Emeritus of Evaluation and Research Methodology and Dr. Collier is Professor Emerita of Bilingual/Multicultural/ESL Education, both at George Mason University.
-Their research on dual language education is perhaps the most well-known across the research on dual language education is perhaps the most well-known across the United States.
+Their research on dual language education is perhaps the most well-known across the United States.
 Their longitudinal studies of student achievement in various types of educational programs for English learners are considered seminal work in the field.